(Updated June, 24th, 2017)

 - Any filter set that fails to remove your tremor near maximum strength is not worth tuning.

 Move on to another one.
 You want to have some room for adjustment.

-- Some recommended filter sets in order of preference are "Gaming", "Allegro", and "Adagio".
-"Gaming" is
+- Some recommended filter sets in order of preference are "Feather", "Allegro", "Adagio" and "Classic".

 "Allegro" is in between.
-Choose the snappiest one that removes all tremor.
+"Classic" has a wide range between snappy and heavy.
+Choose the snappiest

 - Once you have found a filter set strong enough for you, it's time to back off the filter strength